-We achieve this by defining a new MPTCP subtype (called MP_CAPABLE_EXT) which is an extension of the existing MP_CAPABLE option.
+MP_CAPABLE_ACK in the remainder of this document).
 It is solely sent on the very first data segment from the client to the server.
 This option serves the dual purpose of conveying the client's and server's key as well as the DSS mapping which would otherwise have been sent in a DSS option on the first data segment.
-The MP_CAPABLE_EXT option (shown in Figure 1) contains the same set of bits A to H as well as the version number, like the MP_CAPABLE option.
+The MP_CAPABLE_ACK option (shown in Figure 1) contains the same set of bits A to H as well as the version number, like the MP_CAPABLE option.
 The server behaves in a stateless manner and thus has generated it's own key in a verifiable fashion (e.g., as a hash of the 4-tuple, sequence number and a local secret - similar to what is done for the TCP-sequence number in case of SYN-cookies [RFC4987]).
-It is thus able to verify whether it is indeed the originator of the key echoed back in the MP_CAPABLE_EXT option.
+It is thus able to verify whether it is indeed the originator of the key echoed back in the MP_CAPABLE_ACK option.

 Further, the option includes the data-level length as well as the checksum (in case it has been negotiated during the 3-way handshake).
 This allows the server to reconstruct the mapping and deliver the data to the application.
-It must be noted that the information inside the MP_CAPABLE_EXT is less explicit than a DSS option.
-Notably, the data-sequence number, data acknowledgment as well as the relative subflow-sequence number are not part of the MP_CAPABLE_EXT.
-Nevertheless, the server is able to reconstruct the mapping because the MP_CAPABLE_EXT is guaranteed to only be sent on the very first data segment.
+It must be noted that the information inside the MP_CAPABLE_ACK is less explicit than a DSS option.
+Notably, the data-sequence number, data acknowledgment as well as the relative subflow-sequence number are not part of the MP_CAPABLE_ACK.
+Nevertheless, the server is able to reconstruct the mapping because the MP_CAPABLE_ACK is guaranteed to only be sent on the very first data segment.
 Thus, implicitly the relative subflow-sequence number equals 1 as well as the data-sequence number, which is equal to the initial data-sequence number.